Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Simplify the endpoint url in users.py from users/users/register to just users/register

-I think that the Get Inventory endpoint should also return how many coins I have.
-It was hard to know how many coins I had when testing locally.

 I would add rarities to the cards or show probabilities of pulling certain cards to add an element of excitement when getting rarer cards.